omotolaawokunle/codesight/README.md

 # Codesight

 An AI-powered codebase support tool.
-Index your Git repositories and ask natural language questions about your code — powered by RAG (Retrieval-Augmented Generation) with Claude and Gemini embeddings.
+Index your Git repositories and ask natural language questions about your code — powered by RAG (Retrieval-Augmented Generation).

 ## Architecture